-Contrast Death By Falling over where tripping up an opponent leads to their death rather than simply incapacitating them for the duration of the conflict.
+Contrast Disney Villain Death, where tripping up an opponent sends them falling to their death rather than simply incapacitating them for the duration of the conflict.

 - In Captain America: Civil War, Team Iron Man is struggling to figure out how to beat Ant-Man who is now nearly thirty feet tall and is strong enough to throw planes and fuel trucks.
 They are overwhelmed until Spider-Man remembers seeing The Empire Strikes Back and convinces the team to try the AT-AT strategy.
 Spidey uses his webs to tangle up Giant-Man's legs and Iron Man and War Machine fly in to give a one-two punch that topples him over.

 - In The Empire Strikes Back, during the Battle of Hoth the Rebels fly snowspeeders to attack approaching Imperial AT-AT Walkers.
 The Rebels fire harpoons (attached to tow cables) that stick to the Walker's legs.
 The snowspeeder flies around the Walker several times, wrapping the cable around the Walker's legs, then releases its end of the cable.
-When the Walker tries to take another step, it trips and falls to the ground.
-This becomes a feature of pretty much every video game involving the Battle of Hoth ever made.
+When the Walker tries to take another step, it trips and falls to the ground, allowing the other Rebels to finish it off.
+This became a feature of pretty much every video game involving the Battle of Hoth ever made.

 - In G-Force, the guinea pigs escape two little kids by dropping a net on them and wrapping rope around their legs, making them fall into a shallow kiddie pool.

-- In the third The Lord of the Rings movie, the Rohirrim cavalry are seen slashing at the mumakil' legs as they gallop to bring them down.
+- In The Lord of the Rings: The Return of the King, the Rohirrim cavalry are seen slashing at the mumakil' legs as they gallop to bring them down.